 the energy delivered, brain area targeted, wave forms and pulse characteristics.

-Unless there is specific evidence for safe use, as mentioned in Section 4.1, the instructions for use shall clearly indicate that the device is not to be used on or by the categories of consumers listed in Section 4.1.
+Unless there is specific evidence for safe use, as provided for in Section 4.1, the instructions for use shall clearly indicate that the device is not to be used on or by the categories of consumers listed in Section 4.1.

-The instructions for use shall also clearly indicate that the device is not to be used in case of open wounds or rashes, or swollen, red, irritated, infected, or inflamed areas or skin eruptions where components of the device will come into contact with these areas.
+The instructions for use shall also clearly indicate that the device is not to be used in case of open wounds or rashes, or swollen, red, irritated, infected, or inflamed areas or skin eruptions, where components of the device will come into contact with these areas.

-The instructions for use shall list all possible direct and indirect risks to the consumer undergoing brain stimulation and to the user by interaction of the electric currents, magnetic or electromagnetic fields generated by the brain stimulation device with metallic passive implanted medical devices and other metallic objects present on or inside the body as well as with active implantable medical devices (e.g. pacemakers, implanted cardioverter-defibrillators, cochlear implants and neural implants) and active body-worn medical devices (e.g. neural stimulation devices and medication infusion devices).
+The instructions for use shall list all possible direct and indirect risks to the consumer undergoing brain stimulation and to the user by interaction of the electric currents, magnetic fields or electromagnetic fields generated by the brain stimulation device with metallic passive implanted medical devices and other metallic objects present on or inside the body as well as with active implantable medical devices (for example pacemakers, implanted cardioverter-defibrillators, cochlear implants and neural implants) and active body-worn medical devices (for example neural stimulation devices and medication infusion devices).
 This shall include information on conduction of electric current, reinforcement of internal electric fields, heating or displacement of metallic implants such as electrodes, stents, clips, pins, plates, screws, braces, or other metallic objects such as shrapnel or jewellery.

-If the device is intended or expected to be applied on the consumer by a professional user, the instructions for use shall contain a recommendation to provide the consumer with a copy of the annex required by the Section 7.7;
+Where the device is intended or expected to be applied on the consumer by a professional user, the instructions for use shall contain a requirement for the user to provide the consumer with a copy of the annex provided for in Section 7.7 before the consumer is treated with the device;

-The instructions for use shall display the internet address where the manufacturer has published their instructional videos in accordance with Section 4.2(h).
+The instructions for use shall contain the internet address where the videos with instructions made available in accordance with Section 4.2, point (h) can be found.

-If the device is intended or expected to be applied on the consumer by a professional user, the instructions for use shall contain an annex, written in a language commonly understood by lay persons and easy to be handed over to all the consumers.
-The document shall contain:
+Where the device is intended or expected to be applied on the consumer by a professional user, the instructions for use shall contain an annex, written in a language commonly understood by lay persons and in the form that is easy to be handed over to all the consumers.
+The annex shall contain:

-the information listed in points from (a) to (c) of Section 12.1 of the Annex I;
+the information listed in Section 12.1, points (a), (b) and (c), of Annex I;

-the statement “The users received appropriate training on the conditions to safely use the device”, where relevant.
+the statement “The users received appropriate training on the conditions to safely use the device.”, where relevant.